Give sight now to support our programs that help those with living with strabismus to see.

 - Connecting patients with local doctors

-- Training local eye care personnel in ophthalmology in rural and urban areas.
+- Training local eye care personnel in ophthalmology and surgical techniques

 - Strengthening local health care infrastructure